tsedio/tsed/docs/introduction/migrate-from-v7.md

 [ECMAScript Modules](#switch-your-code-base-on-esm), enhanced [request logging](#request-logger-doesn-t-work), and additional [optimizations](#optimization)
 to reduce code size.

+We also re-think the hooks features be more useful and easier to use.
+Now, you can use the [`@tsed/hooks`](/docs/hooks) package to subscribe to hooks outside the DI context.

 Additionally, some deprecated methods and packages were removed or updated to be aligned with new DI functions (aka [Functional API](/docs/providers.md)).
 For further details, you can view the full release notes here.